 Requirements and Credit

 Applicants should be current students from a program in library science, archives, museum studies, or information science.
 We will consider other qualified applicants on a case-by-case basis.
-Iterns, their mentors, and advisors from their programs will determine scheduling, projects, and goals before the internship begins.
+Interns, their mentors, and advisors from their programs will determine scheduling, projects, and goals before the internship begins.
 The Libraries will work with the academic programs to ensure academic credit is given when applicable.
 Currently, all internships and practicum are unpaid.

 NOTE: While we appreciate your interest, internships are at the discretion of University Libraries.
 The number and types of internship opportunities available at any one time varies throughout the year.
-Therefor, opportunities matching your area of interest may not be immediately available.
+Therefore, opportunities matching your area of interest may not be immediately available.

 We appreciate your interest in volunteering at the University Libraries.
 Unfortunately, volunteer opportunities are not available at the present time.